 Each competitor is allowed one helper who is not allowed to become physically involved in the flight, except for retrieving the airplane, if it has landed outside the start and landing field.
-The helper is the only person allowed to help the competitor on the start and landing field.
-Team managers are not allowed to stand inside the start and landing field.
+The helper is the only person allowed to help the competitor during his working time.

 After the end of the working time the competitor and the timekeeper must sign the results of the round.
-If the result is not signed by the competitor, the score for the round will be 0 points.
+If the result is not signed by the competitor, then the score for the round will be 0 points.